 A few months later, we established T4Youth, a charity table tennis tournament whose participants are comprised of Chicago’s finance and tech companies.
 In addition to supporting a great cause, this event was planned to be an opportunity for the tech community to network and compete together.

-Since its founding, T4Youth has become an annual event.
+The first event was a success, raising $50,000 in funds for ChiTech.
+However, we also realized the need to improve our marketing efforts for future T4Youth events.
 3Points has served on the organizing committee each year, helping on a variety of fronts, including project management, sponsorships, social media, and day-of logistics.
 Given our expertise, we’ve also powered the PR for the event.